EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

+The \EuroCropsML dataset comprises three \emph{regions of interest (ROIs)}.
+They are selected based on the availability of sample data points and to showcase locations with both similar and different climates, vegetation, and crop classes.
 The ROIs are Estonia, Latvia, and Portugal, as shown in \cref{fig:eurocropsmlmap}.
-Latvia and Estonia are neighboring countries, located in close proximity to one another.
+Latvia and Estonia are neighboring countries.
 In contrast, Portugal is located in a different climate zone, with different vegetation and cultivation practices, \cf \cref{fig:eurocropsmlmap}.
 Furthermore, \cref{fig:areasamples} shows the disparities in parcel size, another notable distinction between the countries' cultivation practices.
 All three countries collectively provide a substantial number of overlapping and non-overlapping crop classes (\cf \cref{fig:numbersamples}).
 The dataset reflects the high class imbalances common in real-world crop type classification.
-Here, \eg the crop type class \meadow is by far the largest class in the considered ROIs.
+For instance, the crop type class \meadow is by far the largest class in the considered ROIs, accounting for roughly \SI{45}{\percent} of all data points (\SI{48}{\percent} in Estonia, \SI{50}{\percent} in Latvia, \SI{17}{\percent} in Portugal).

-The dataset is organized into individual sub-collections for each country, facilitating the future addition of additional countries.

-Data points in the dataset correspond to one agricultural parcel and are represented by an annual time series of multi-spectral Sentinel-2 observation data.
-More precisely, a single observation contains the median pixel values across the parcel's area for each of the \num{13} Sentinel-2 bands and each of the observed points in time \cite{schneider_eurocrops_2021}.